Thomas Hoo, Baron Hoo and Hastings

-Thomas Hoo, Baron Hoo and Hastings KG (c.
-1396 – 13 February 1455) was an English courtier.
-William Camden called him vir egregius, literally an "outstanding man".

-The Barony created in his name had no successors, and he had no male issue, but four daughters by two marriages, three elder half-sisters and a younger half-brother.
+Thomas Hoo (died 1455), was an English landowner, courtier, soldier, administrator and diplomat who was created a Knight of the Garter in 1446 and Baron Hoo and Hastings in 1448 but left no son to inherit his title.

-Having served in military command in Normandy, he was Chancellor of France to King Henry VI of England, assisted in the negotiations for peace with the King of France in 1442–1444, and was in personal attendance on Margaret of Anjou in France during the months preceding her marriage.
-A servant of the Lancastrian throne, by the death of his friend the Earl of Suffolk in 1450 he lost his distinguished patron, but did not live to see the triumphs of the Yorkist cause in 1455 and 1460.
+Having served in military command in Normandy, he assisted in the negotiations for peace with the King of France in 1442–1444, and was in personal attendance on Margaret of Anjou in France during the months preceding her marriage.
+A servant of the Lancastrian throne, by the death of his friend the Earl of Suffolk in 1450 he lost a distinguished patron.

-He was a direct ancestor of Anne Boleyn.

 Origins

 Parents

 He was the son of Sir Thomas Hoo (c.
 1370-1420) of Luton Hoo in Bedfordshire (son of Sir William Hoo (1335–1410) and his first wife, Alice de St Omer), by his first wife, Eleanor de Felton (c.
 1361 - 8 August 1400), whom he married in about 1395.
 Eleanor was the widow of Sir Robert de Ufford, de jure Lord Clavering (died c.
 1393)), and the youngest of the three daughters of Sir Thomas de Felton (died 1381), of Litcham, Norfolk, Seneschal of Aquitaine, by his wife, Joan Walkefare.
 Baron Hoo had three Ufford half-sisters, from his mother's first marriage.
 Sir Thomas Hoo (born c.
 1370) remarried to Elizabeth Echyngham (a daughter of Sir William Echingham (died 1413/14) of Etchingham, Sussex), by whom he had a further son, Thomas Hoo (born 1416), "the younger", half-brother to Baron Hoo.

 Sir Thomas Hoo (c.
 1370-1420), the father, distinguished himself at the Battle of Agincourt as a knight to Thomas de Camoys, 1st Baron Camoys, commander of the left wing of the English army.
 In June 1420, Sir Thomas Hoo (c.
 1370-1420), the father, and two others were entrusted to ensure the safe passage of the Duke of Bourbon to France, and in the August following, Sir Thomas died at his seat Luton Hoo.
 His widow, Elizabeth, remarried to Sir Thomas Lewknor (c.
 1392–1452) of Horsted Keynes, as his second wife, and bore him further children.

 Baron Hoo succeeded his father, inheriting family estates including Luton Hoo, the St. Omer manor of Mulbarton in Norfolk, and that of Offley St Legers, Hertfordshire, which had been inherited by the Legers from the De la Mare family at about the end of the 12th century.